dotnet/AspNetCore.Docs/aspnet/migration/http-modules.rst

 	:emphasize-lines: 7,8
 	:lines: 1-3, 29, 42-46, 48, 105

 You could convert this by adding your new handler middleware to the request pipeline in your ``Startup`` class, similar to middleware converted from modules.

-Problem is that this would send all requests to your new handler middleware.
+The problem with that approach; it would send all requests to your new handler middleware.
 However, you only want requests with a given extension to reach your middleware.
-That would give you the same situation you had with your HTTP handler.
+That would give you the same functionality you had with your HTTP handler.

-A solution is to branch the pipeline for requests with a given extension, using the ``MapWhen`` extension method.
+One solution is to branch the pipeline for requests with a given extension, using the ``MapWhen`` extension method.
-This happens in the same ``Configure`` method where you add the other middleware:
+You do this in the same ``Configure`` method where you add the other middleware:

 .. literalinclude:: http-modules/sample/Asp.Net5/src/Asp.Net5/Startup.cs
 	:language: c#